HTTP-access logs with logback-access, Jetty and Tomcat

 </dependency>

-To use logback-access with Tomcat, after downloading the aforementioned artifactsw, place the files ch.qos.logback:logback-core-1.5.6.jar and ch.qos.logback.access:common-2.0.1.jar ch.qos.logback.access:tomcat-2.0.1.jar under the $TOMCAT_HOME/lib/ directory, where $TOMCAT_HOME is the folder where you have installed Tomcat.
+To use logback-access with Tomcat, after downloading the aforementioned artifacts, place the files ch.qos.logback:logback-core-1.5.12.jar and ch.qos.logback.access:logback-access-common-2.0.1.jar ch.qos.logback.access:logback-access-tomcat-2.0.1.jar under the $TOMCAT_HOME/lib/ directory, where $TOMCAT_HOME is the folder where you have installed Tomcat.

 LogbackValve